Domestic Competition By-laws

 2. Two invoices will be issued in competitions of 12 weeks or more length.
 Approximately half the total value each.

-3. Invoices are due within 2 weeks of issue
+3. Invoices payments are due within 2 weeks of issue

 4. Junior Court fees are determined based on the length of the competition and charged per player.